shellclear/vmware_vm_create/README.md

 ----------

 - Instal Ansible, from a package manager of your distribution or using python
-    - For EL based use dnf
+    - To install from the package manager on EL based distrubution using dnf
-        1. Install Ansible rpm package
+        1. Installing the Ansible rpm package
             ```
             dns install ansible
             ```
-    - From the pip
+    - To install from the pip package manager
         1. Create a virtualenvironment
             ```
             python -m venv ansible